DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 Evidently what this has done is display the value of `z`, namely `0.6666666666666666`.
 This is really helpful, because Python typically computes what we ask it to compute, but doesn't report the answer back to us.
 That's how Python -- and other languages -- typically work.
 If we want to report the result, we need to say so.

 The simplest way to do this is with the print function.
 The print function displays whatever we include in parentheses after the word print:  for example, ``print(x)`.
 If we want to print more than one thing, we separate them with commas; for example, `print(x, y)`.
 That's the **general structure of functions** in Python:  a function name (in this case `print`) followed by inputs (known as "arguments") in parentheses that are separated by commas.
+We usually refer to the `print()` function, with parentheses, to remind ourselves that it requires input of some kind.

 As we have seen, if we want to verify the calculation of `z`, we can type `print(z)` in the IPython console.
 If we want to print all the calculations from the previous section, we could type `print(x, y, z)`:
 ```python
 In [8]: print(x, y, z)
 2 3 0.6666666666666666
 ```
+By default, the variables are separated by spaces.

 <!--
 The spaces in output generated by the print statement are a matter of taste, we can change them to anything we like using the `sep` argument.
 For example, to change them to (comma, space), we would type `print(x, y, z, sep=', ')`.
 Try it and see.

 We'll talk more about getting help shortly, but in the meantime you might type `print?` in the IPython console.
 What do you see?
 What do you think it means?
 Write down any questions you have.
 -->

-**Exercise.**  How would you print `x`, `y`, and `z` separated by colons (:)?
-Add space to make the output look better.

 **Getting help in Spyder.**  If you want to know more about the print function, here are two good ways to do it in Spyder: